Medically reviewed by Drugs.com. Last updated on Jan 5, 2021.

-But with carbohydrate loading, you may be able to store up more energy in your muscles to give you the stamina to make it through longer endurance events.
-You still will need to consume some energy sources during your event.
+But with carbohydrate loading, you may be able to store more energy in your muscles.
+This may give you the stamina to make it through longer endurance events.
+But, you'll still need to consume some energy sources during your event.

 How many carbs you need depends on your total calorie goal as well as your sport.
-For most athletes, 5 to 7 grams of carbohydrate per kilogram of weight daily is right for general training.
-However, endurance athletes may need up to 12 grams per kilogram.
-(1 pound equals 2.2 kilograms.)
+For most athletes, 5 to 7 grams of carbohydrate per kilogram of body weight daily is right for general training.
+(Note that 1 kilogram equals 2.2 pounds.)
+Endurance athletes may need up to 12 grams per kilogram.

 Sample carbohydrate-loading meal plan

 Here's a sample carbohydrate-loading meal plan for an athlete who weighs 170 pounds (77 kilograms).
-Based on 4.5 grams of carbohydrates for each pound (10 grams per kilogram) of body weight, the meal plan consists of about 70 percent carbohydrates.
-You can tweak this sample carbohydrate-loading meal plan to suit your own tastes and nutritional needs.
-Keep in mind that 1 gram of carbohydrates has 4 calories.
+It's based on 4.5 grams of carbohydrates for each pound (10 grams per kilogram) of body weight.

 |Sample carbohydrate-loading meal plan|

 |Item (amount)||Carbohydrates (grams)||Total calories|

 |1 plain bagel (4.2 ounces)||52||260|